staticx288/SMART-Admin/docs/Testing-Node-Stations-Modules/SMART-StandardsNodeVerifier-Framework.md

 ## 📋 Closing Statement

-**SMART-StandardsNodeEnforcer enforces only one thing: the presence of the correct standard file at the correct station.**
+**SMART-StandardsNodeVerifier enforces only one thing: the presence of the correct standard file at the correct station.**
 If the standard isn’t there, the job doesn’t run.
 **No standard?
 No execution.
 No exceptions.**